Skip to content

 Hardware maintenance downtime

 Single-AZ instances: The instance is unavailable for several minutes while maintenance is performed.
-The exact time the maintenance takes varies depending on the instance class type and database size.
+The exact time the maintenance takes varies based on the instance class type and database size.

 Database engine upgrade downtime

-Single-AZ instances: The instance is unavailable for several minutes while maintenance is performed.
-The exact time the maintenance takes varies depending on the instance class type and database size.
+Single-AZ instances: The instance is unavailable for at least 15 minutes while maintenance is performed.
+The exact time the maintenance takes varies based on the instance class type and database size.

 Multi-AZ instances: In Multi-AZ instances, both the primary and standby instances are upgraded.
 Amazon RDS performs rolling upgrades.
-So, you have an outage only for the duration of a failover after the secondary is upgraded and promoted to primary.
-The original primary (now the secondary) then has the upgrade applied to it.
+The outage lasts only for the duration of a failover after the secondary is upgraded and promoted to primary.
+The original primary then becomes the secondary and has the upgrade applied to it.

 OS maintenance downtime

 Single-AZ instances: The instance is unavailable for several minutes while maintenance is performed.
-The exact time the maintenance takes varies depending on the instance class type and database size.
+The exact time the maintenance takes varies based on the instance class type and database size.

 Multi-AZ instances: In Multi-AZ RDS instances, both the primary and standby instances are upgraded.
 RDS performs rolling upgrades.
-So, you have an outage only for the duration of a failover after the secondary is upgraded and promoted to primary.
-The original primary (now the secondary) then has the upgrade applied to it.
+The outage last only for the duration of a failover after the secondary is upgraded and promoted to primary.
+The original primary then becomes the secondary and has the upgrade applied to it.

 Related information